oiivantsov/transport-streaming-lakehouse/README.md

 * **Innovation and future use cases:** the GTFS-based model lays the foundation for advanced analytics and ML, such as predictive maintenance, demand forecasting, and route optimization.

 ---

+## Cost

+To give a concrete sense of the cost efficiency, I ran the full pipeline for 3 hours, processing around 250,000 real-time events from HSL with 6 partitions and a 10-second micro-batch interval.

+The resulting data volume across Bronze, Silver, and Gold layers in **Parquet** format totaled about **50 MB** in **Amazon S3** storage.
+The total cost for S3 storage and data writes came to approximately **\$0.04**.

+This means that processing **2.0 million events per day** — including all data ingestion, cleaning, and analytics — would cost **around €0.32/day (up to $10/month)**, while all the streaming, batch processing, orchestration, SQL queries, and dashboards run completely **free of charge** on open-source technologies.

+> The monthly cost can be reduced further by decreasing the number of PUT requests and increasing the micro-batch interval in the Spark job.

+---

 ## Stack and Technologies